-Certificates will be received in school by 7 November 2024.
-This year's Upper Sixth and Year 11 candidates will be invited to receive their certificates at the College's Prize Giving ceremony on Friday 22 November.
+This year's Upper Sixth and Year 11 candidates will be invited to receive their certificates at the College's Prize Giving ceremony on Friday 28 November.
 Any certificates not collected at this event can be collected from the college's main reception after this date.
-You must provide written authority to the Exams Officer for any third party to collect certificates on your behalf.
+You must provide written authority via examinations@princethorpe.co.uk for any third party to collect certificates on your behalf.